|

 By the end of the 13th century Catalunya had grown rich on exports to

-the rest of the Mediterranean and as far as Flanders.
+the rest of Mediterranean and as far as Flanders.
 This area of the

 city is known as the Barri Gòtic (Catalan), Barrio Gótico